Overview

 Sizing:

-While difficult to determine without further testing, the panel was likely sized prior to the addition of the ground layer as part of panel preparation technique common in seventeenth-century Holland.
+Glue.
+Frequently used to refer to a layer applied directly to a panel support before the application of the ground, or between layers of ground, as part of the painting preparation process. prior to the addition of the ground layer as part of panel preparation technique common in seventeenth-century Holland.
 The size layer was not seen in the cross-sections.

 Character and Appearance (does texture of support remain detectable / prominent?):